waltergerych/advanced_gen_modeling_mqp_2022_2023/codebase_template/README.md

 ### Main File
 This section outlines the template for `main.py` file.
-To keep the code clean and concise, we will only include the main part of the script in the main function.
 This file will include only `if __name__ == '__main__':` statement and `def main()` function.
 Generally, we would like to modularize our python files, however, since argument parsing and main functions are closely related, we will put out argument parsing function in `main.py` as well.

 Example:
+##### With Argument Parsing
 ```python
 # Native libraries
 import argparse